 The purpose of the A.C.E.
 Conference is to:

-- Create a sense of community through bringing together women who work in school leadership positions (and those who aspire to do so) in a safe and trusting space
+- Create a sense of community through bringing together school administrators who work in school leadership positions (and those who aspire to do so) in a safe and trusting space

 - Increase the awareness and benefits of allyship, connection and engagement through networking opportunities